Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Computational Experiments

 We construct a six-dimensional synthetic benchmark with a five-variate decision-dependent uncertain parameter to expose the key challenges of spectral risk optimisation under heavy-tailed endogenous uncertainty.
 The decision vector $x=(x_1,\ldots,x_5,x_6)\in\mathcal{X}$ satisfies $x_j\in[0,0.70]$ for $j=1,\ldots,5$, $x_6\in[0,1]$, and $\sum_{j=1}^5 x_j\leq 0.85$, with residual allocation $x_0=\max(0,1-\sum_{j=1}^5 x_j)$.
-The uncertain parameter $W=(W_1,\ldots,W_5)^\top$ follows a Student-$t$ copula with decision-dependent marginal means $\mu(x)$, standard deviations $\sigma(x)$, degrees of freedom $\nu(x)$, and correlation matrix $R(x)$.
-To generate a sample, one draws a correlated normal $Z\sim\mathcal{N}(0,R(x))$, maps to uniforms via the standard normal CDF, and applies component-wise Student-$t$ quantile transforms.
+The uncertain parameter $W=(W_1,\ldots,W_5)^\top$ is generated through a Gaussian copula with decision-dependent Student-$t$ marginals, with marginal means $\mu(x)$, standard deviations $\sigma(x)$, degrees of freedom $\nu(x)$, and copula correlation matrix $R(x)$.
+To generate a sample, one draws a correlated normal $Z\sim\mathcal{N}(0,R(x))$, maps to uniforms via the standard normal CDF $U_j=\Phi(Z_j)$, and applies component-wise Student-$t$ quantile transforms; the heavy marginal tails are thus controlled by $\nu(x)$ while the dependence is Gaussian.
 The full DGP specification is given in Table~\ref{tbl:dgp}; mean, dispersion, tail weight, and cross-sectional dependence all shift nonlinearly with the decision, producing a genuinely endogenous distributional structure.

 The cost function decomposes additively as: